LikaLex/Docs-MODX/README.md

 ## Discussion

-Please feel free to open an issue for bad markdown conversions or discussion points.
+Please feel free to open an issue for bad markdown conversions Discussion or discussion points.
 There is also a relevant #documentation channel on the [MODX Community Slack](https://modx.org).

 ## The Conversion (Old)